Green & Growth® Biochar 100 % Hemp

 Biochar 100% HEMP

-Green & Growth offers the first international brand of 100% industrial hemp biochar for the retail market, obtained by pyrolysis in an oxygen-limiting environment at over 500oC.
-Green & Growth® Biochar 100% Hemp is recommended for the following uses, among others
+Green & Growth offers the first 100% industrial hemp biochar international brand for the retail market, obtained by pyrolysis in an oxygen-limiting environment at more than 500oC.
+Green & Growth® Biochar 100% Hemp is recommended for the following uses, among others:

 APPLICATIONS

-As a soil improver, biochar establishes a complex organic-mineral relationship by interacting with and facilitating the relationship between plant roots, microorganisms and other organic matter, proteins and other nutrients dissolved in the soil water.
+As a soil improver, biochar establishes a complex organic-mineral relationship by interacting and facilitating the relationship between plant roots, microorganisms and the rest of organic matter, proteins and other dissolved nutrients present in soil water.

-In other words, biochar improves water and nutrient retention, avoiding leaching and favoring the establishment of beneficial microbiota communities in its porous structure, which increases the soil's natural regeneration and regulation capacity, improves nutrient bioavailability and fertility in general.
+In other words, biochar improves the retention of water and its nutrients by means of avoiding leaching and favoring the establishment of beneficial microbiota communities among its porous structure, which increases regeneration capacity and natural regulation of the soil, it also improves the bioavailability of nutrients and overall fertility.
 This reduces the need for irrigation and soil fertilization.

 This relationship is influenced by the porous structure and its ability to adsorb and chemically react with different substances.
-This porosity and reactive surface area vary greatly depending on the biochar production conditions as well as the starting biomass.
+This porosity and reactive surface vary greatly based on biochar production conditions, as well as on the starting biomass.

-Its porous structure, in turn, favors soil drainage capacity, preventing soil erosion under heavy rainfall conditions.
-In general, biochar is able to regulate the soil ecosystem, making it more fertile and healthy for plants, which makes it a soil improver of choice, both in favorable and unfavorable conditions, although in any case it prepares the soil to better withstand adverse weather conditions.
+Its porous structure favors, at the same time, the soil’s drainage capacity, avoiding its erosion in conditions of intense rain.
+In general, biochar is capable of regulating the edaphic ecosystem, making it more fertile and healthier, for plants, which makes it a soil amendment choice, both in favorable and unfavorable conditions, although, in any case, it prepares the ground for better coping. adverse weather conditions.

-Biochar shows physicochemical surface characteristics that favor the adsorption of inorganic and organic pollutants.
-This adsorption capacity allows biochar to immobilize contaminants present in solid or liquid media, thus favoring their control or elimination.
+Biochar shows some physical-chemical surface characteristics which propitiate the adsorption of inorganic and organic contaminants.
+This adsorption capacity means that biochar can immobilize contaminants present in solid or liquid media, thus, favoring their control or elimination.

-The physicochemical properties of the biochar surface vary greatly depending on parameters such as the starting feedstock from which it is generated, the temperature conditions during pyrolysis or the residence time at different temperatures.
+The physical-chemical properties of the biochar surface vary greatly depending on parameters such as the starting raw material with which it is generated, temperature conditions during pyrolysis or time residence at different temperatures.

-This difference in conditions will modify the pore size distribution, surface clusters and ion exchange capacity in the resulting biochar, causing its effectiveness for handling different contaminants to vary.
+This difference in conditions will modify the pore size distribution, surface groups, and ion exchange capacity in the resulting biochar, causing its effectiveness to handle different contaminants variation.

-In the specific case of Green & Growth® Biochar 100 % Hemp, being generated at low temperatures, it is more suitable for removing organic and inorganic polar contaminants, such as heavy metal ions, through oxygen-containing functional groups, precipitation and electrostatic attraction.
+In the specific case of Green & Growth® Biochar 100% Hemp, as it is generated at low temperatures, it is more suitable for removing organic and inorganic polar contaminants, such as heavy metal ions, through functional groups that contain oxygen, precipitation and attraction electrostatics.

-In this sense, before applying biochar for remediation purposes, it is advisable to have an analysis of the pollutants present in the medium; in this way, it can be assessed whether it is advisable to modify the pH of the medium before applying it, with the aim of generating ionic species of the pollutants so that they can be adsorbed by the biochar.
+In this sense, before applying biochar for remedial purposes, it is advisable to have an analysis of the contaminants present in the environment; In this way, it will be possible to assess whether it is advisable to modify the pH of the medium before applying it, with the aim of generating ionic species of the contaminants so that they can be adsorbed by the biochar.

-Biochar has unique properties, such as its porous structure, large specific surface area, high thermal stability, good conductivity, refractoriness, as well as its versatility to interact with different compounds and its character as a renewable, abundant and environmentally friendly raw material.
+Biochar has unique properties, such as its porous structure, a large specific surface area, high thermal stability, good conductivity, refractoriness, as well as its versatility to interact with different compounds and its nature as a renewable, abundant, respectful and environmentally friendly raw material

-These characteristics make biochar provide excellent properties, environmental benefits and low production cost when included as filler or reinforcement in biocomposites, a practice that is beginning to gain much attention worldwide for its good prospects in terms of positive social, environmental and economic impact.
+These characteristics make biochar provide excellent properties, environmental benefits and low production cost when it is included as a filler or reinforcement in biocomposites, a practice that is beginning to attract a lot of attention around the world due to its good prospects in terms of a positive social, environmental and economic impact.

 Among others, biochar provides benefits to the final biocomposite product such as:

-• Decrease in the use of coupling agents, such as isocyanate or anhydride.
+• Reduction in the use of coupling agents, such as isocyanate or anhydride.

-• Weak polarity biochar (obtained at high temperatures) is beneficial for better interface combination with hydrophobic polymeric materials.
+• Weak polarity biochars (obtained at high temperatures) are beneficial to obtain a better interface combination with hydrophobic polymeric materials.

-• In general, biocomposites with biochar show good stability, conductivity (higher the higher the temperature used to generate the biochar) and dispersibility.
+• In general, biocomposites with biochar show good stability, conductivity (higher the higher the temperature used to generate the biochar) and dispersion.

-Biochar can be used to improve the mechanical properties and carbon footprint of cement, as well as a substitute for aggregate, increasing strength, elasticity and lightness.
+Biochar can be used to improve both mechanical properties and carbon footprint of cement, as well as a substitute for aggregate, increasing strength, elasticity, and lightness.

-Likewise, it can be used to improve the mechanical properties and carbon footprint of asphalt, as well as to reduce the harmful gases emitted during its production.
-This is because biochar facilitates the bonding between different asphalt compounds at high temperatures by improving the performance of asphalt binders.
+In the same way, it can be used to improve both mechanical properties and carbon footprint of asphalt, as well as to reduce the harmful gases emitted during its production.
+This occurs because biochar facilitates the union between the different asphalt compounds at high temperatures, by improving the performance of asphalt binders.

 Green & Growth® Biochar 100% Hemp is a lignocellulosic material with great potential for solid biofuel applications.

-Specifically, it has a low moisture content, low volatile matter (thus showing lower particulate matter emissions), limited ash content (generating less fouling during combustion) and high carbon content (giving it a high energy density, associated with high calorific values).
+Specifically, it features low moisture content, low volatile matter (thus showing lower particulate matter emissions), limited ash content (creates less dirt during combustion), and high carbon content (which gives a strong energy density, associated with high calorific values).

 The vast majority of black inks and dyes used in various industries are made with a highly polluting pigment called carbon black, obtained from the incomplete combustion of petroleum derivatives.

-This pigment is also used as a reinforcement in plastic biocomposites and rubbers.
-However, its use is subject to controversy due to its classification as a group 2B substance (possibly carcinogenic to humans) by the International Agency for Research on Cancer (IARC).
+This pigment is also used as a reinforcement in plastic and rubber biocomposites.
+However, its use is subject to controversy due to its classification as a 2B group substance (possibly carcinogenic to humans) by the International Agency for Research on Cancer (IARC).

-In addition, for every ton of carbon black produced, more than three tons of CO2 are emitted into the atmosphere.
+In addition, for every ton of carbon black produced, more than three CO2 tons are emitted into the atmosphere.

-Consequently, the health risk, high carbon footprint and dependence on fossil fuels associated with this material have led to the need to look for alternative eco-friendly inks.
+Consequently, health risk, high carbon footprint and dependence on fossil fuels, associated with this material, have led to the need of looking for alternative ecological inks.

-Biochar has been tested experimentally as a substitute for carbon black with good results in the manufacture of different types of black inks, and little by little companies are beginning to appear that already offer these respectful inks.
+Biochar has been experimentally tested as a substitute for carbon black with good results when it comes to manufacturing different types of black inks, and little by little, companies are already beginning to appear offering these respectful inks.